SoftUni/Programming-Basics-Book-Java-EN/chapter-07-complex-loops.md

 # Chapter 7.1.
-More complex loops
+More Complex Loops

 Having learned what **`for` loops** are and what they serve for, it is now time to get to know **other types of loops** and some **more complex loops constructs**.
 They will expand our knowledge and help us solve more difficult and challenging problems.
 In particular, we will have a look at how the following constructs are used: